-2) Is payment of the dividend in shares only offered for the 2018 final dividend?
+2) Is payment of the dividend in shares only offered for the 2020 dividend?

-The Combined Shareholders' Meeting of 16 May 2019 approved the principle of the dividend being paid in new shares for the final dividend paid in respect of the 2018 financial year and for the interim dividends which may be decided in respect of the 2019 financial year.
+The Combined Shareholders' Meeting of 6 May 2021 approved the principle of the dividend being paid in new shares for the interim dividend which may be decided in respect of the 2021 financial year.
 The Board of Directors is responsible for deciding how it will be implemented.

-This document only deals with the final dividend paid in respect of the 2018 financial year.
+This document only deals with the dividend paid in respect of the 2020 financial year.

-3) Why does EDF offer the option of payment of the final dividend in shares?
+3) Why does EDF offer the option of payment of the dividend in shares?

-At the Shareholders' Meeting of 16 May 2019, and in accordance with Article 25 of EDF's articles of associations, the shareholders gave powers to the Board of Directors to implement the payment of the final dividend with the option to choose between a payment in cash or in new shares.
+At the Shareholders' Meeting, and in accordance with Article 25 of EDF's articles of associations, the shareholders gave powers to the Board of Directors to implement the payment of the dividend with the option to choose between a payment in cash or in new shares.

-The payment in shares of the final dividend has a significant interest for EDF in terms of cash and equity if this option is retained by shareholders.
+The payment in shares of the dividend has a significant interest for EDF in terms of cash and equity if this option is retained by shareholders.

-Shareholders who choose to reinvest the final dividend in the company contribute to supporting EDF's future investments and corporate projects.
+Shareholders who choose to reinvest the dividend in the company contribute to supporting EDF's future investments and corporate projects.